 - Our comprehensive visa and immigration services include immigration advice from registered migration agents, an exceptional success rate, document checking and visa processing.
 Please visit our testimonials

 Anna is a highly educated professional.
 Following his Masters degree, he was awarded a full scholarship to pursue MPhil in Plant Breeding and Crop Improvement at the Universities of Birmingham and Reading, United Kingdom.

 After completion of MPhil, he was awarded two full scholarships to pursue PhD in Plant Molecular Biology from the University of Queensland, Australia.
 He moved to Australia in 1996 to pursue PhD.
 Following his PhD, Anna worked for more than 12 years as a Research Scientist/Project Leader in Australia leading various plant molecular improvement projects.
-He is currently acting as the managing director of two research companies – Plant Genetic Solutions Pty Ltd and Trait Advancement Research Specialists.
+He is currently acting as the managing director of the research company – Plant Genetic Solutions Pty Ltd.

 Anna has also completed a Graduate Certificate in Management from Southern Cross University, Australia, and a Graduate Certificate in Australian Migration Law and Practice from Griffith University, Australia.

 He has won several awards, scholarships and distinctions including: